 5. Show customers where to go for more information

-If your customer wants to know more, why not send them to the GoCardless website - for example, to our Direct Debit guide for payers in the UK, our SEPA Direct Guide for payments in Europe or our local homepage in Australia.
+If your customer wants to know more, send them to the GoCardless website - to our Direct Debit guide for payers in the UK, our SEPA Direct Guide for payments in Europe or our local homepage in Australia.

 "Direct Debit is a method customers know and trust.
 They fully understand how it works and have an expectation of what agreeing to make payments through this channel involves.
 GoCardless has made delivering this service level possible.”